 The Silhouette Curio is a cool little machine, but the software is advanced and I believe it is meant to be a machine that compliments either the Cameo or Portrait.
 It’s cutting area is 8.5 inches wide, but you can feed thicker materials into the machine.
 It also draws and embosses and stiples.
 New tools are still being released for the Curio machine, so stay tuned.
 If this is your first Silhouette machine, I would recommend the Cameo.

-Cricut’s latest and greatest machine is the Cricut Explore Machine and it blows away the older Cricut Expression machines.
-It is best known for producing turnkey projects easily and for it’s quiet cutting.
+Cricut’s latest and greatest machines are the Cricut Explore Machine lineup and they blow away the older Cricut Expression machines.
+They are best known for producing turnkey projects easily and for it’s quiet cutting.
 Cricut has created a simplified software and you can purchase files directly from them for a minimal cost or you can upload your own SVG files.
 You can also cut any font that is installed on your computer.
 It cuts up to 11.5 x 23.5 and it is fairly simple to replicate the projects from the files that you purchase.
 While the design software is fairly easy to learn, it does now allow lots of manipulation of your own projects.
 If you are the designer type you will be disappointed with the limited design features of the software.
 Also note that you have to have an internet connection to use the Explore.
 If you have spotty internet, using your machine will be an issue.
 There have also been some computer compatability issues with the Explore.
 Check if your operating system will work with your Explore.
 There have been a few issues with machines not working with some operating systems.

 You can cut all sorts of medium such as vinyl, cardstock, paper, chipboard, leather, thin wood and much, much more.
 The Cricut Explore has a very strong motor and will cut a variety of thicknesses.
 The ability to cut thicker mediums is one of the main unique features of this machine and it sets it apart from the Cameo and other machines.
 I am most impressed with it’s ability to cut wood and leather.